Aranui 5 current position

 - DAY 11 - At Sea

 - DAY 13 - Bora Bora Island ( Society Islands).
-Activities include white-sand beach, snorkeling, ashore picnic lunch (with traditional Tahitian dishes), optional excursions (scuba diving, outrigger boat tour, swimming with sharks and manta rays, helicopter tour over Bora Bora Lagoon).
+Activities include white-sand beach, snorkeling, picnic lunch (with traditional Tahitian dishes), optional excursions (scuba diving, outrigger boat tour, swimming with sharks and manta rays, a helicopter tour over Bora Bora Lagoon).

 - DAY 14 - disembarkation in port Papeete at around 9:30 am.